exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 - First, .NET uses namespaces to organize its many classes
 - Second, declaring your own namespaces can help you control the scope of class and method names in larger programming projects.

-Namespaces are used widely by the base class library (BCL) to organize its functionality
+Namespaces are used widely by the base class library (BCL) to organize its functionality.

 #### References to namespaced types

 Types enclosed in namespaces are referred to outside the namespace by prefixing the type name with the dot syntax.
-Alternatively, and more usually, you can place a `using` directive at the top of the file (or within a namespace) and type can be used without the prefix.
+Alternatively, and more usually, you can place a `using` directive at the top of the file (or within a namespace) and any types in the imported namespace can be used without the prefix.
 Within the same namespace there is no need to qualify type names.

 ```csharp
 namespace MySpace